Los Angeles Rams: New Orleans Saints

 The Rams and New Orleans Saints once shared a fierce divisional rivalry as the Saints played in the NFC West until the league's realignment in 2002.
 Animosity resurged between the two teams during the 2010s after the Rams had lured Saints' controversial defensive coordinator Gregg Williams in 2012, shortly before Williams and Saints' head coach Sean Payton would be implicated in the infamous Bountygate Scandal.
 Both teams had thrown insults towards one another in the media, most notably during the controversial 2018 NFC Championship Game, in which a critical pass to Saints' receiver Tommylee Lewis was illegally broken up by Rams' cornerback Nickell Robey-Coleman, though no flag was thrown, enraging the Saints for the blown call.
 Saints' receiver Michael Thomas expressed his anger towards the Rams and in regards to the no-call to the media following the game.
-The teams are tied 1–1 in the postseason, but the Rams lead the all-time series 44–35.
+The teams are tied 1–1 in the postseason, but the Rams lead the all-time series 45–34.

 Detroit Lions

-The Rams have played the Detroit Lions more than any other non-divisional team with 89 total matchups over the years dating back to 1937.
-In the 2023–24 playoffs, the Rams and Lions met for their first postseason matchup since 1952.
-The Lions won 24–23 in Matthew Stafford's first game back in Detroit since being traded to the Rams.
-As of the 2024 season, the Rams lead the all-time series 45–43–1.
+The Rams have played the Detroit Lions more than any other non-divisional team with 90 total matchups over the years dating back to 1937.
+In the 2023–24 playoffs, the Rams and Lions met for their first postseason matchup since 1952, which the Lions won 24–23 in Matthew Stafford's first game back in Detroit since being traded to the Rams.
+As of the 2025 season, the Rams lead the all-time series 46–43–1.